whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/DEV-DOCS/Cheatsheets/github-cheatsheet.md

 [*Check out some more cool commands Hub has to offer.*](https://github.com/github/hub#commands)

 ### Contribution Guidelines

 GitHub supports adding 3 different files which help users contribute to your project.
 These files can either be placed in the root of your repository or a `.github` directory under the root.

 #### CONTRIBUTING File

 Adding a `CONTRIBUTING` or `CONTRIBUTING.md` file to either the root of your repository or a `.github` directory will add a link to your file when a contributor creates an Issue or opens a Pull Request.

 ![Contributing Guidelines](https://camo.githubusercontent.com/71995d6b0e620a9ef1ded00a04498241c69dd1bf/68747470733a2f2f6769746875622d696d616765732e73332e616d617a6f6e6177732e636f6d2f736b697463682f6973737565732d32303132303931332d3136323533392e6a7067)

 [*Read more about contributing guidelines.*](https://github.com/blog/1184-contributing-guidelines)

-#### ISSUE_TEMPLATE file
+#### ISSUE_TEMPLATE File

 You can define a template for all new issues opened in your project.
 The content of this file will pre-populate the new issue box when users create new issues.
 Add an `ISSUE_TEMPLATE` or `ISSUE_TEMPLATE.md` file to either the root of your repository or a `.github` directory.

 [*Read more about issue templates.*](https://github.com/blog/2111-issue-and-pull-request-templates)